nicoaira/GINflow/README.md

 5. **Seeding** – nearest neighbours are fetched for each query window (`--faiss_k`) and filtered by `--seed_similarity_threshold` to minimise noise.
 6. **Clustering** – seeds are grouped when ≥2 occur within `--cluster_span` nt and their diagonals remain within the configured tolerance (`--cluster_diagonal_tolerance`, `--cluster_max_diagonal_span`).
 7. **Alignment** – each cluster is expanded with `--alignment_padding`, scored with γ-scaled cosine similarities, and aligned with a band that adapts to the diagonal spread (`--band_width`, `--band_buffer`, `--band_max_width`) plus affine gaps (`--gap_open`, `--gap_extend`) and X-drop `--xdrop`.
 The TSV now includes explicit gapped alignment strings alongside DP traces for downstream inspection.
+8. **E-value Calculation** – If `--calculate_evalue` is enabled, the pipeline automatically fits a Gumbel distribution to the scores of random background alignments to determine statistical parameters.
+These are used to calculate an E-value for each alignment, providing an estimate of its significance.
-8. **Output** – the `alignments.tsv` file (also copied to `outdir/`) lists the top `--top_n` HSPs sorted by score, including coordinates, average cosine similarity, gap stats, and extracted sequence/structure regions.
+9. **Output** – the `alignments.tsv` file (also copied to `outdir/`) lists the top `--top_n` HSPs sorted by score, including coordinates, E-values, average cosine similarity, gap stats, and extracted sequence/structure regions.

 ## Installation & Quick Start